Window cleaning doesn’t have to be a tedious task. Make it fun and efficient with these window-cleaning hacks.

 Unlike cotton and paper towels that smear the dirt around, a microfiber cloth will trap dust and dirt, leaving your windows free of residue.

-“I have personally tried to clean windows with newspapers and coffee filters, but I think a better alternative is a microfiber rag,” says Dave Lincon Director, Bus.
-Development, & Product Management at Sears Home Services.
-“I go in a circular motion, but as long as you get the whole area covered and overlap strokes, you can prevent the streaking.”
+“I have personally tried to clean windows with newspapers and coffee filters, but I think a better alternative is a microfiber rag,” says Dave Lincon, home improvement expert for Sears Home Services.
+“I wipe in a circular motion.
+As long as you get the whole area covered and overlap strokes, you can prevent the streaking.”

 2. Clean with a blackboard eraser.